bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 Information leaks may still be possible in some situations.
 For example, an attacker could capture probes from a peer they've identified and replay them elsewhere within the allowed timestamp window.
 This could be used to determine if a friend of that friend is present on that network.

 The network infrastructure may leak identifiers in the form of persistent IP addresses and MAC addresses.
-Mitigating this requires changes outside of Bonjour, such as periodically changing IP addresses and MAC addresses.
+Mitigating this requires changes at lower levels of the network stack, such as periodically changing IP addresses and MAC addresses.

 # IANA Considerations

-The DNS record and TLV types defined by this document are intended to be managed by IANA.
+The TLV and message types defined by this document are intended to be managed by IANA.

-This document intends to register the version codepoint TBD.

 # To Do